HOW TO FIND A LAWYER AND OTHER LEGAL RESOURCES IN WASHINGTON STATE

 Pro bono is a legal term used to describe free legal services provided by lawyers.
 Your county bar association may be able to connect you with pro bono lawyers in your area.
 Pro bono lawyers usually ask clients to pay the costs of the case, like the filing fees, copying costs, and expert witness fees.

-Do I Have the Right to Be Represented by a Lawyer?
+Do I Have the Right to a Lawyer?

 You might qualify for a free lawyer, called a “public defender,” if you are involved in one of the following legal issues: